The Beit HaMikdash

 Heart = The base of the altar

 The sacrificial blood was dashed against the altar and then poured out at the base of the altar.
 As the altar has four corners, so too does the heart have four chambers.
-As the heart has a higher and and lower part, so too does the altar have a red line that marks the upper and lower parts (some offerings had their blood dashed above and some had the blood dashed below).
+As the heart has a higher and lower part, so too does the altar have a red line that marks the upper and lower parts (some offerings had their blood dashed above and some had the blood dashed below).

 Stomach = Altar